RoboCup-SPL/GameController/README.md

 only SPL

-    B    - out by blue
+    B    - kick in for blue
-    R    - out by red
+    R    - kick in for red
-    Y    - out by yellow
+    Y    - kick in for yellow
-    K    - out by black
+    K    - kick in for black
          - the new team colors implemented for RoboCup 2016 do not yet have a key assigned